aaronc/clj-parse/README.md

 Copyright (C) 2012 Aaron Craelius

-Distributed under the Eclipse Public License, same as Clojure.
+Distributed under the Eclipse Public License, the same as Clojure.